 Keeping things light and easy is key.

-Going from no contact to jumping straight back to where you were is a bad idea for sure.
+Going from no contact to jumping to where you were is a bad idea for sure.
 Right?

 You must treat this process with respect.

 Don’t push your ex into “talking about things.”

 Don’t ask them to discuss “it.”

 While what you say, and how you say it, is crucial?

 You are more likely to say the right thing and do the right thing if you do the proper work on yourself beforehand.